 Skin Cancer Prevention

-Australia lives right underneath the thinnest part of the ozone layer, so it’s no surprise we have the highest skin cancer rate in the world!
+Australia is located right underneath the thinnest part of the ozone layer, so it’s no surprise we have the highest skin cancer rate in the world!

 Most of the skin cancer damage is from UVA and UVB rays, not to mention the skin damage we associate with wrinkles, sagging and pigmentation.
 However, we do need some exposure to the sun, as Vitamin D helps our bodies to absorb calcium necessary for strong bones, muscles and pearly whites.